La Prairie Township, Clearwater County, Minnesota

 La Prairie Township is a township in Clearwater County, Minnesota, United States.
 The population was 371 at the 2000 census.
+It contains the census-designated places of Rice Lake and South End and part of Roy Lake.

 Geography

 According to the United States Census Bureau, the township has a total area of 107.0 sqmi, of which 99.6 sqmi is land and 7.5 sqmi (6.99%) is water.